Bidar–Machilipatnam Express

-Machilipatnam Express (12750) is a Superfast Express operated between Bidar and Machilipatnam.
+The 12749 / 12750 Bidar-Machilipatnam Express is a Superfast Express train operated between Bidar and Machilipatnam.
 It belongs to South Central Railway of Indian Railways.
 The train was introduced on 31 August 1999 between Secunderabad and Machilipatnam.
 It takes 10 hours 58 minutes to cover 594 km between its nodal stations.

 Route

 This train runs via Secunderabad, Warangal and Vijayawada.
 The table shows the list of stations between the two nodal stations.
 The train was extended up to Bidar from 1 March 2018.
 From 2022, the route has been electrified till Bidar and operational.
 A WAP7 or WAP4 is used to haul this Superfast express 12749/50 from BIDAR to MACHELIPATNAM and back.